statycc/tyni/readme.md

 Overview

-1. The analyzer parses the input.
+1. Parse the input.
-2. While parsing, it captures e.g., security-flow matrix data.
+2. While parsing, the analysis captures security-flow matrix data.
 3. The result of previous step is written to a file (this is an intermediate result).
 4. TODO: the matrix data can be evaluated separately.

-**Usage**
+### Usage

 1. Install dependencies